Institutional

-The greening of institutional policies should reflect the collective belief of all staff members that caring for the environment in which we live and the need to take action to keep climate and ecological conditions at an appropriate level is a basic indicator for the institution’s operations.
+The greening of institutional policies should reflect the collective belief of all staff members that caring for the environment in which we live, and the need to take action to keep climate and ecological conditions at an appropriate level, is a basic indicator for the institution’s operations.
 In this Guide, we assume institutional policy is expressed as a strategic document (eco-strategy) and is a sum of the activities and practices derived from specific values and goals.
-It is important that the policy of the institution should be an expression of activities undertaken by the team and that the strategy reflect the everyday practices related to the neighbourhood, production, technology and communication, etc. It is also important that it respond to the present and future challenges.
+It is important that the policy of the institution should be an expression of activities undertaken by the team and a reflection of the everyday practices related to the neighbourhood, production, technology and communication, etc. It should also respond to the present and future challenges.
 The institution’s eco-policy should be shaped from the bottom up, rather than being imposed from above.
 Only then does it have a chance to function in practice and not act as a dead document full of declarations.
 It is also important that it is an open and verifiable document that responds to dynamically occurring changes.
 The institution’s policy must be defined in a participatory manner, with the whole team.

 STEP 1